seaona/seaona/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Solidity and Dapp development
+- 🌱 I’m learning Solidity and Dapp development
 - 👯 I’m looking to collaborate on Ethereum and Bitcoin development projects
 - 💬 Ask me about anything!
-- 📫 How to reach me: @seaona11
+- 📫 How to reach me: @seaona11 (Twitter)

 **Languages and Tools:**